 - 1. Using new solution prepared in the lab, refill the PG mixture in the container to 150 mL line.
 If the PG solution was under the 150 mL line when the trap was collected (more likely when conditions are hot and dry), add PG up to the 250 mL line to prevent potential trap drying. - 2.
 Position cover with four plastic nails so that it is visually level and 1.5 cm above the surface of the containers. - 3.
-Record that the trap was reset on the field datasheet. - 4.
+Record that the trap was reset in the mobile data entry application.
+This can be done within the trap collection app by clicking 'reset trap' to spawn a new trap record. - 4.
 Repeat this procedure until the contents of all 40 traps have been collected and each trap have been reset.